rovrevik/vagrant_puppet/README.md

 - Feature branches will be used to try out and harden additions before merging back into master.

 TODO:
+- [ ] Add some sort of threshold to prevent apt-get update running unnecessarily during repetitive vagrant provisions.
 - [x] Get augeas working with puppet provisioner
 - [x] Decide on base box selection
 - [ ] Dynamic network configuration for the guest.
 Setting up specific ips in every vagrant file is cumbersome